 - Removal of chairs and tables in front of restaurants and cafes ordered.

-- One-off aid in the amount of EUR 50 to retirees.
+- One-off aid in the amount of EUR 50 to retirees with lowest pensions.

 Bosnia and Herzegovina

 - 2142 confirmed cases (Republika Srpska 1129; Federation B&H 993; Brčko 20).